 #51: Awesome Faded Pompadour

 I would describe this pompadour as a fade haircut for men with a disconnected cropped top styled up into a faux hawk.
 I love this style because it’s versatile and can be styled in multiple ways.
 You can comb everything forward and up in a faux hawk, comb it back for a pompadour, or over to the side for a business professional look.

 This is one of my favorite pompadour styles because it’s suitable for any face shape or hair texture.
 I like it most for men who aren’t quite sure what they’re looking for because it gives them different styling options.
 It’s great for the guy on the go who doesn’t have all the time in the morning to blow dry and style.
 It’s simple yet sophisticated no matter which way they decide to wear it for the day.

 This look is a modern pompadour, sometimes known as a Scumbag Boogie.
-It’s a very popular style at the moment as it’s smart but very up-to-date.
-My favorite thing about this style is that it compliments both classic and modern barbering into one look with a skin fade on the sides and a classic scissor cut style on top.
+It’s a very popular style now as it’s smart but very up-to-date.
+My favorite thing about this style is that it complements classic and modern barbering into one look with a skin fade on the sides and a classic scissor-cut style on top.

 This pompadour hairstyle really compliments men and can be worn in a number of ways.
 Whether you have thin or thick hair, it’s very simple to recreate this style.
 If you have a busy lifestyle, in which you don’t have time style your hair every day and still want to look smart, I wouldn’t recommend this look as it needs to be styled in order to achieve its potential as it is cut to a style.

 This is a classic tapered slick back pompadour.
 It’s cut to an executive length and utilizes the natural hair flow and growth pattern.
 The best part of this look is its classic nature.
 It’s been around forever, always being slightly modified through subtleties over time.